-Correct spelling, explaination: the word originates from the adjective busy (meaning working, employed or occupied).
+Correct spelling, explanation: the word originates from the adjective busy (meaning working, employed, or occupied).
 To create a noun from an adjective we add a suffix -ness.
 There is only one s in busy, therefore

 bussiness is incorrect.

 1. noun, an occupation/working

 2. noun, an economic or industrial activity, for example, a company

 Idioms and phrases with business:

 → get down to business, to start working, usually on a serious matter; to focus on what needs to be done: We need to get down to business and discuss this matter.

 → have no business, to have no right to do something because it doesn’t involve you in any way: You have no business being at this meeting.

 → mind one’s own business, to not interfere in the affairs of other people: Why don’t you mind your own business and stop asking me personal questions?